StackVista/stackstate-docs/develop/tutorials/events_tutorial.md

 vagrant up
 ```

 Vagrant will download a virtual machine image and provision a virtual machine.
-When it is finished, you can log into the machine using the command:
+When it's finished, you can log into the machine using the command:

 ```text
 vagrant ssh